MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/query/fulltextcontains.md

 WHERE FullTextContains(c.text, "keyword")
 ```

-This next example shows logical operators used for ensuring multiple keyword are included.
+This next example shows logical operators used for ensuring multiple keywords are included.

 ```nosql
 SELECT *